fujaba/fulibFx/docs/features/3-history.md

 Using the `refresh()` method of the `FulibFxApp` class, you can refresh the currently displayed controller.
 This will destroy the controller and reload it with the same parameters as before.
 This can be used to update the view of a controller whilst being in dev mode.
-Refreshing a controller will run the `onDestroy` method of the controller and then run the `onInit` and `onRender` methods again.
+Refreshing a controller will run the `@OnDestroy` methods of the controller and then run the `@OnInit` and `@OnRender` methods again.

 <img width="640" height="360" src="../assets/hot-reload.gif" alt="Hot reloading">